What is the evidence that stem cell treatment is safe?

 What is Involved ?

-- Adipose-derived stem-cell therapy involves a harvest procedure performed under local anaesthetic and light sedation.
+- Adipose-derived stem-cell therapy involves a harvest procedure performed under local anaesthetic and light sedation if required.

 - Adipose tissue is taken from the body (usually the abdomen) using a procedure similar to liposuction.